arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ![Nicla Voice onboard IMU](assets/user-manual-11.png)

 The onboard magnetometer of the Nicla Voice can be used to determine the board's orientation relative to Earth's magnetic field, which is helpful for compass applications, navigation, or detecting the presence of nearby magnetic objects.
-The magnetometer on the Nicla Voice board is the BMM150®, also from Bosch.
+The magnetometer on the Nicla Voice board is the BMM150, also from Bosch®.
 It is a 3-axis sensor that measures the strength and direction of magnetic fields surrounding the board.

 ![Nicla Voice onboard magnetometer](assets/user-manual-12.png)